M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 (Discuss method signature as well: the # of paramters specific to the constructor / method)

 ### <span style="color: aqua">What is a ***constructor***?</span>
+A constructor is a special method that is used to create an object out of a class definition.
 Constructors are called first when an object of a class is instantiated.
-It is essentially responsible for setting up that object
-including assigning specific data members with values passed to it.
+It is essentially responsible for setting up that object including assigning specific data members with values passed to it.
 If a class lacks a constructor, Java assigns one at run time.
 This empty constructor which maintains no parameters is known as the default constrcutor.
-Constructors cannot be private, they
-are _always public_.
+Constructors cannot be private, they are _always public_.
+You can have more than 1 constructor which accepts different parameters (overloading).

 ### <span style="color: aqua">Where are objects / varibles stored?</span>
 Normals variables are stored in the ***stack***.
 Objects are stored in the ***heap***.

-### <span style="color: aqua">Disucss the difference between _compiled_ & _interpreted_ languages:</span>
-.

 ### <span style="color: aqua">What are some of the benefits / features of Java?</span>
+*	Object oriented - every is an object / easily extended.
-* Platform Independent ("Write once, run anywhere" / Bytecode)
+*	Platform independent - Compiled and run on the JVM ("Write once, run anywhere" / Bytecode)
+*	Simple - relatively simple to learn if understand OOP
+*	Secure - enables virus / tamper-free systems.
+*	Architecture-Neutral - file format which compiled code can run on many processors.
+*	Portable - due to its arch. neutrality / no implementation independent aspects.
+*	Supports Multithreading
+*	Robust - emphasizes compile time & runtime error checks
+*	Interpreted - byte code translated on the fly to native machine languages.
 *   Memory Management (JVM handles garbage collection)
 *   Backward Compatible (Older versions supported despite new changes)
 *   Maturity & Support (Libaries & extensive documentation)

-### <span style="color: aqua">Discuss Exception Handling:</span>
+### <span style="color: aqua">Discuss Exception Handling (Errors vs. Exceptions)</span>
+* ***Errors*** occur only at runtime (unknown to the compiler) whereas ***Exceptions*** occur at compile time or runtime.
+* Errors involve program termination; exceptions can be recovered from provided they're handled appropriately through try/catch or throws keyword.

+### <span style="color: aqua">Discuss Abstract Classes:</span>
+Abstract classes provide just a method signature which allows you to implement a framework / template method design pattern.
+They can contain both abstract and concrete methods but the abstract methods must be implemented elsewhere.
+Concrete methods are distinguished by having a full name & method body.

+### <span style="color: aqua">Discuss Interfaces:</span>
+You cannot instantiate abstract classes or interfaces.
+By default, all methods are abstract.
+Methods themselves are the only things composing an interface, it merely acts as a contract with the compiler which states that these specific methods must be implemented by whatever class implements the interface.
+They cannot be static or involve any implementation.

+### <span style="color: aqua">Can you achieve multiple inheritance in Java:</span>
+No, BUT - you can achieve multiple inheritance through the use of interfaces.
+(I.e. extending an abstract class, and implementing multiple interfaces).

+### <span style="color: aqua">Using an abstract class vs. an interface</span>
+Use abstract classes when:
+    - You need both static / non-static methods
+    - You need both abstract & non-abstract methods
+    - You don't want all of your fields to be final

+Use interfaces when:
+    - All methods are abstract
+    - You need future devs to follow a pattern in development
+    - You need to use more than one interface (A class can implement multiple interfaces <- an advantage over an abstract class)

+***Abstract Class***: a class which is declared with the “abstract” keyword.
+Cannot be instantiated this you cannot create an object with it.
+It’s a collection of subclass methods and can have multiple concrete methods but includes at least 1 abstract method.
+When you require a base class or when several implementations of the same type share a common behavior.

+***Interface***: Is like a blueprint to implement a class.
+Maintains a collection of abstract methods but contains no concrete methods.
+But it offers full abstraction (something an abstract class can’t do).
+A declaration of the methods of a class but not the implementation.
+The operations an object can perform is defined and are used by the classes which implement that interface.
+Best used when various implementations share only method signature.
+When your classes need additional behavior or dependency injection.

+### <span style="color: aqua">Prove: Everything in Java is an object.</span>
+Everything in java inherits from the object class.

+### <span style="color: aqua">Difference between constructor vs. method?</span>
+A method is an ordinary member of a class used to describe a behavior of some object / class.
+A constructor is a special member of the class with the same name as the class with no return type.

+### <span style="color: aqua">Give an example of ***checked*** vs. ***unchecked*** exceptions</span>
+- ***Checked Exceptions*** - fall under Exceptions; must be thrown or surrounded in a try/catch block otherwise the JVM won't compile the code.
+Outside resource failing.
+    - Exception, IOException, FileNotFoundException, SQLException
+- ***Unchecked Exceptions*** - fall under RuntimeExceptions, which is a subclass of Exception.
+Unchecked Exceptions can be compiled and will throw an exception at runtime.
+Unchecked exceptions can be caught or handled with logic.
+    - RuntimeException, ArrayIndexOutOfBoundsException, ArithmeticException

+### <span style="color: aqua">Final vs. Finally vs. Finalize</span>
+* With ***FINAL*** We are not able to inherit a final class and cannot override a final method.
+Used to denote a variable whose value is constant - can also be used in method declaration to assert that the method cannot be overridden by subclasses.
+The keyword final is used to make a class, variable, or methods final.
+Final classes cannot be inherited, variables value cannot be changed, and methods cannot be overridden.
+* The keyword ***FINALLY*** used in the exception handler to clear some post-task after the execution of try or catch block.
+* The ***FINALIZE*** keyword used to clean up some tasks before the object is removed from memory.
+The finalize method mainly used in garbage collection.

+### <span style="color: aqua">Discuss these access modifiers: Public / Private / Protected / Default</span>
+These are access modifiers which control the accessibility / scope of a field, method, constructor, or class.
+* ***Public*** – can be accessed anywhere, within the package, outside it, in or outside of the class.
+* ***Private*** – Access is restricted to only within the class. (i.e. need methods to interact with a private field)
+    * Cannot be overridden
+* ***Protected*** – access level is protected within the package and outside it through a child class.
+If you don’t create a child class, you cannot access it from outside the package.
+* ***Default*** – set by default, access level only within the package

+### <span style="color: aqua">How are Java & Javascript different?</span>
+* JAVA:
+    * OOP – Programming Language
+    * Compiled & runs on JVM
+    * Creates full scale applications
+    * Supports multi-threading (thread-based concurrency)

+* JAVASCRIPT:
+    * OOP – Scripting Language
+    * Runs on the browser / client side
+    * Provides a level of interactivity unable to be produced through normal web development (HTML)
+    * No multi-threading (event-based concurrency)

+### <span style="color: aqua"></span>